 Tax Advantages of a Roth IRA

 The best part about a Roth IRA is the tax benefit.
-If you contribute $6,000 per year and let's say for example your money grows to $500k by the time you retire, you can withdraw that $200k as non-taxable income to you.
+If you contribute $6,000 per year and let’s say, for example, your money grows to $500k by the time you retire.
+You can withdraw that $500k as non-taxable income.
 In contrast, with a 401(k), you contribute pre-tax dollars but are taxed upon withdrawal.

 This tax-free growth can propel your retirement nest egg amazingly.
 In fact, if you start contributing to a Roth IRA at 25, and contribute $6000 per year for 35 years, and assume a 9% net annual return, you would have just under $1.3 million when you turned 60, which you could withdraw all or in part, without owing a penny in taxes.